TobitSoftware/react-project-guideline/README.md

 └───utils
         date.js
 ```

+> Constant values of a project should be declared in files separated by topic
+> within the `constants` folder.
+These can then be easily identified as constants
+> within the project due to the [naming conventions](#naming-conventions).

 > The `redux-modules` directory should only exist if
 > [`redux toolkit`](https://redux-toolkit.js.org/) is used in the project.
 Check